Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Elliptic Curves with Congruent Galois representations

 Thus, the assertion follows. \end{proof}

-For the rest of this section we assume that the conditions of Theorem \ref{resisothm} are satisfied for both $E_1$ and $E_2$.
-Furthermore, we impose the following assumption. \begin{assumption} The Selmer group $\Sel(E_1/\Kinf)$ (or equivalently, $\Sel(E_2/\Kinf)$) is a finitely generated $\Z_p$-module. \end{assumption} In the rest of the section, the goal is to show that $\lambda$-invariants of $\Sel^{\Omega_0}(E_1/\Kinf)$ and $\Sel^{\Omega_0}(E_2/\Kinf)$ coincide.
+For the rest of this section we assume that the conditions of Theorem~\ref{resisothm} are satisfied for both $E_1$ and $E_2$.
+Furthermore, we impose the following assumption. \begin{assumption} The $p$-primary Selmer group, $\Sel(E_1/\Kinf)$ (or equivalently, $\Sel(E_2/\Kinf)$) is a finitely generated $\Z_p$-module. \end{assumption} We now show that $\lambda$-invariants of $\Sel^{\Omega_0}(E_1/\Kinf)$ and $\Sel^{\Omega_0}(E_2/\Kinf)$ coincide.
 As before, we write $E$ to denote either $E_1$ or $E_2$.
-Recall that in Lemma \ref{analogue of HM 2.3}, we showed that the map defining the (classical) Selmer group is surjective.
+Recall that in Lemma~\ref{analogue of HM 2.3}, we showed that the map defining the (classical) Selmer group is surjective.
 It follows that